aKi-ya/Linux/README.md

 change permission

-a  all

-r  read, w  write, x  execute
+a  all, r  read, w  write, x  execute
 ```
 $chmod -R a+rwx /direcory
 ```